Open Agent Toolkit

 • docs - docs and agent-instructions governance workflows

-• workflows - project lifecycle skills, reviewer agents, and core project templates
+• workflows - project lifecycle skills, wrap-up reporting, reviewer agents, and core project templates

 • ideas - lightweight ideation and promotion flows